 The ride I grabbed with this promotion was ~$4.70 after the discount.
 Prior to Uber, this sort of ride would cost (on the rare occasions that I bit the bullet and took them) with a traditional cab about $15 after tip.
 Even without the promotion, Uber’s appearance for rides like this has been game changing when I’ve needed it over the few years.

-All we need now if faster progress on hyperloops.
+All we need now are hyperloops.